 Entering Search Values

 You can enter one or more values in the search field.
-When entering multiple values, they must be separated by a line break.
-Doing so ensures that all values are organized into a single, structured list.
+When entering multiple values, separate them with a line break.
+Doing so organizes all values into a single, structured list.

 First Name